 Who are guestworkers?

-Guestworkers arrive from across the world to work in critical U.S. industries, including construction, welding, education, landscaping, and hospitality.
+Guestworkers arrive from across the world to work in critical U.S. industries, including construction, agriculture, education, food processing, and hospitality.
 They come to the United States because of the job crisis at home.
 Guestworkers are forced to choose between living with the families they love and providing for them.

-In 2007, over 500 pipefitters and welders were brought from India to Mississippi and Texas.
-Aby Raju paid recruiters nearly $20,000, relying on promises of good work, a green card, and permanent residency for his family.
-He was trafficked to the post-Katrina Gulf Coast, where he was held in forced labor by marine fabricator Signal International.
-He and other workers organized against deplorable conditions under the threat of deportation, and faced surveil- lance and retaliation from immigration authorities.
+In 2007, Aby Raju was one of over 500 pipefitters and welders from India who paid recruiters nearly $20,000 each, relying on promises of good work, a green card, and permanent residency for their families.
+Instead, they were held in forced labor by marine fabricator Signal International.
+The workers organized under the threat of deportation, and faced surveillance and retaliation from immigration authorities.

 U.S. Guestworker Program: Rules of the Game